 If you're considering Rosland Capital despite their history, here's how to protect yourself:

-- Don't succumb to urgency: If a sales rep says "this deal expires today," it's a tactic.
-Take your time.
+If a sales rep says "this deal expires today," it's a tactic.
+Legitimate offers can wait while you do your research.

-- Compare prices: Get quotes from multiple companies before committing.
+Get quotes from multiple companies before committing.
+A 5% difference in spread adds up quickly on large purchases.

 For our full company assessment, see our Rosland Capital Review.